 And the end result was right in line with the Met Gala's theme, "Camp" — something that Cuttrell says tied in perfectly with the brand itself.
 "To me, Camp is being able to apply irony to current fashion trends and make it fun," she tells TZR in an email.
 "We came up with idea for Met, a mango, by taking a very obvious idea and building on it.
 The mango fruit is not typically associated with the brand itself, so we thought it would be a perfect theme for Met, given the irony."

 Of course, it's only fitting that Cuttrell added more mangos in the form of accessories.
 "My favorite of the accessories is the crystallized mango purse and mango drop earring!" says Cuttrell.
 "We chose these to add a wow factor, which is very on theme for this overall look."
 After all, Susan Sontag did write that "the hallmark of Camp is the spirit of extravagance," in "Notes On 'Camp.'"

 Makeup artist Ash Holm completed de Betak's look with neon orange eyeshadow, staying right in line with the mango theme of the rest of her ensemble.
 De Betak teased her hair and makeup on Instagram pre-Met Gala on May 5, also hinting at another part of her outfit for the evening: an ear cuff, which is one accessory that will have a similar piece in the capsule.

-The entire collection, which will include several dresses, a pair of shoes, and a few more accessories, will be available at the Mango store in New York, located at 561 Broadway, and on Mango.com from June 7.
+The entire collection, which includes several dresses, a pair of shoes, and a few more accessories, will be available at the Mango store in New York, located at 561 Broadway, and on Mango.com starting in June.